-Specialty Monitor Related APM or MM

-Biologist: general APM BIO 1, APM BIO 3, APM BIO-5, APM BIO-6, MM BIO-1, MM BIO-2, MM BIO-3, MM BIO-9, MM BIO-10, MM BIO-11, MM BIO-12, MM BIO-13

-Biologist: avian APM BIO-4, MM BIO-10

-Arborist MM BIO-4

-Botanist APM BIO-2

-Archeologist APM CUL-1, APM CUL-3, MM CR-1, MM CR-3, MM CR-4, MM CR-5, MM CR-6, MM CR-7, MM CR-8

-Paleontologist APM CUL-2, MM CR-11, MM CR-12, MM CR-13, MM CR-14
+Specialty Monitor Related Applicant Proposed Measure (APM) or Mitigation Measure (MM) Biologist general APM BIO 1, APM BIO 3, APM BIO-5, APM BIO-6, MM BIO-1, MM BIO-2, MM BIO-3, MM BIO-9, MM BIO-10, MM BIO-11, MM BIO-12, MM BIO-13 Biologist avian APM BIO-4, MM BIO-10 Arborist MM BIO-4 Botanist APM BIO-2 Archeologist APM CUL-1, APM CUL-3, MM CR-1, MM CR-3, MM CR-4, MM CR-5, MM CR-6, MM CR-7, MM CR-8 Paleontologist APM CUL-2, MM CR-11, MM CR-12, MM CR-13, MM CR-14

-2.2.2 Preconstruction Survey Protocols
+3.4.2 Preconstruction Survey Protocols

-Preconstruction biological, archaeological/cultural, and paleontological surveys are required where appropriate according to the adopted APMs and mitigation measures.
-This section describes SCE's approach in conducting these required surveys and any additional clearance sweeps.
+Preconstruction biological, archaeological/cultural, and paleontological surveys are required, where appropriate, according to the adopted APMs and mitigation measures.
+This section describes SCE's approach for conducting these required surveys and any additional clearance sweeps.

-SCE's approach to conducting the preconstruction surveys are guided by the project's individual resource treatment plans and will be implemented with the intent of fulfilling the intention of the applicable measures from the MMCRP.
+SCE's approach for conducting the preconstruction surveys are guided by the project's individual resource treatment plans and will be implemented with the purpose of fulfilling the intention of the applicable measures from Table 5 of this Compliance Plan.
 Preconstruction biological surveys can include a wide range of scopes and schedules.
 For example, some surveys were required prior to construction but are largely based on seasonal nesting or blooming periods.
 These include the Nesting Bird Management Plan, Noxious and Invasive Weed Control Plan, Special Status Plant Survey, and Burrowing Owl Protocol Survey.

 Additional surveys are required within a specific time frame based on the onset of construction.
-The preconstruction surveys required by APM BIO-1 in the MMCRP are conducted to identify sensitive biological resources in the project component areas, including access roads and staging areas within the month prior to construction.
-In addition, preconstruction surveys are required as impact reduction measures for several specific wildlife species: red-legged frog (MM BIO-9), burrowing owl (MM BIO-11), Southwestern willow flycatcher and least Bell's vireo (MM BIO-12), and ringtail and American Badger (MM BIO-13).
+The preconstruction surveys required by APM BIO-1 in Table 5 are conducted to identify sensitive biological resources in the project component areas, including access roads and staging areas within the month prior to construction.
+In addition, preconstruction surveys are required as impact reduction measures for several specific wildlife species: red-legged frog (MM BIO-9), burrowing ow1 (MM BIO-11), Southwestern willow flycatcher and least Bell's vireo (MM BIO-12), and ringtail and American Badger (MM BIO-13).

 Preconstruction surveys for special status plant and wildlife species are required as clearance sweeps the day before or any day of construction required by MM BIO-2.
 These would include all access, laydown/work, and staging areas where suitable habitat is present, including all tower installation sites, existing and proposed access roads, staging areas, and tower footing removal sites.
-The duration and spatial extent to which clearance surveys need to be conducted will be at the discretion of the lead SCE (consulting) biologist, and after consultation with appropriate resource agencies where applicable.
+The duration and spatial extent to which clearance surveys need to be conducted will be at the discretion of the lead SCE (consulting) biologist and after consultation with appropriate resource agencies where applicable.

 Other treatment plans require additional preconstruction surveys.
 These include surveys as described in the Cultural Resources Plan and the Paleontological Monitoring and Treatment Plan.
-These surveys have been previously conducted in order to produce the treatment plans, to identify any special conditions or preconstruction mitigation that may be required.
+These surveys have been previously conducted in order to produce the treatment plans and to identify any special conditions or preconstruction mitigation that may be required.

 The results of each survey will be included in either the individual component preconstruction survey report or the first monthly Environmental Compliance Reports, depending on the timing of the survey.
-Information gathered from the preconstruction surveys will be forwarded to both the Environmental Division CM and PM for review and concurrence that the surveys were adequate and support the intent of the applicable measures from the MMCRP.
+Information gathered from the preconstruction surveys will be forwarded to both the Energy Division CM and PM for review and concurrence that the surveys were adequate and support the intent of the applicable measures from this Compliance Plan.
 In addition, the results of the surveys will be shared at either preconstruction kick-off meetings or routine tailgate meetings with the construction contractors to ensure they know what areas, if any, to avoid or ask for clarification from the environmental monitors.